 Reviews of the Best Turntables Under 400

-So here at RPP I’ve reviewed 9 of the best turntables to suit a budget under 400 bucks.
+So here at RPP, I’ve reviewed 9 of the best turntables that fit my budget of under 400.

 I’ll share the good, the bad and what can be improved.

 I guarantee you’ll find at least one that’ll bring music to your ears.
 And you won’t need to bust up that piggy bank either.